 Thankfully, the office at the DOD sent me the responsive documents electronically (now available below).
 And by looking at their letter — they sent these records to the Associated Press (AP) in June of 2015.
 I am glad I kept pushing for answers – or I would’ve been a REALLY old man before I figured out what happened.

 Although not the longest I have waited for documents to come, it’s up there.
 But what is strange, is why would it take so long?
 There were only 12 pages that required review.
-That is almost 1 year PER PAGE by the time I got the documents in my hands.
+That is almost 1 YEAR PER PAGE by the time I got the documents in my hands.
 In addition, the redactions are all (b)(6) exemptions, which means they are names or it’s information redacted that is an invasion of personal privacy, if released.
-Those are pretty easy to determine, and should take a year per page.
+Those are pretty easy to determine, and should not take a year per page for review.

 Declassified DOD Documents